kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 We entered an axis type in *CTYPE1* that WCSLIB does not recognize as a known type.
 With this trick we force the system to do a linear transformation.
-It shows that you have to be careful with values for CTYPE because you will not be warned if a CTYPE is not recognized.
+It shows that you have to be careful with values for CTYPE because you will not be warned when a CTYPE is not recognized.

 For the conversions between pixel coordinates and world coordinates we defined methods in a class which we called the :class:`wcs.Projection` class.
 An object of this class is created using the header of the FITS file for which we want WCS transformations.
 It accepts also a user defined Python dictionary with FITS keywords and values.
-We use this last option in this tutorial to be more flexible when we want to apply changes in the header.
+We use this last option in this tutorial to be more flexible when we want to apply changes to the header.

 The methods for single axes are called :meth:`wcs.Projection.toworld1d` and :meth:`wcs.Projection.topixel1d`.